-There’s a special place on the west coast of Portugal that combines bucolic countryside with an impressive coastline characterised by astonishing beaches separated by dramatic cliffs, untouched landscapes, and a strong raw Atlantic essence hard to find elsewhere in the world.
+There’s a special place on the west coast of Portugal.
+It combines the bucolic countryside with an impressive coastline and its characterized by astonishing beaches.
+Moreover, is separated by dramatic cliffs, untouched landscapes, and a strong raw Atlantic essence hard to find elsewhere in the world.

-The tiny village of Odeceixe, a name whose pronunciation will make you suffer and laugh at the same time, has a slow paced atmosphere, and a unique charm all of its own.
-Extremely calm out of season, its spirit changes in summer when it attracts a lot of water sports enthusiasts, campers and families, seduced by an amazing beach and a relaxed atmosphere.
+The tiny village of Odeceixe, a name whose pronunciation will make you suffer and laugh at the same time.
+It has a slow-paced atmosphere, and a unique charm all of its own.
+Definitely, a place to visit if you ever decide to spend your holidays in Portugal or even if you are in Lisbon for a few days.

 In the end of the day, we head back to Odeceixe, where we were about to experience something new.

 Together with Paulina, we were about to spend our first night in a Mongolian yurt at an eco-friendly retreat center in Odeceixe.